cefriel/nap-harmonisation/README.md

 - `rml` contains the [RML](https://rml.io/) mappings and related functions (described using [FnO](https://fno.io/) and used in the mappings)
 - `chimera-route` contains the route to configure a [Chimera](https://github.com/cefriel/chimera) converter applying RML mappings to the metadata exposed by National Access Point
+- `asset-manager` contains the configuration to query the different NAP assets in the prototype